kanchenhao/kanchenhao/README.md

 Following my studies in Huazhong University of Science of Technology (HUST), and now I am working at a tech company.

-So, I think I am
+So, I believe I am

 1. A software development engineer.